Abhijeet-Pal/DDP/README.md

 ## DenseNet121_WCE_Albumentations.ipynb
 Have used DenseNet121 with WCE loss and Albumentations based augmentations for 8 classes, anthracnose and twister combined.
+Model Name : densenet121_albumentation_wce.pth

 ## DenseNet121_WCE_CutMix.ipynb
 Have used DenseNet121 with WCE loss and Cutmix augmentations for 8 classes, anthracnose and twister combined.
+Model Name : densenet_cutmix_wce.pth

 ## Generate_Images_Using_Diffusion.ipynb
 Here we generate images of the pest crops using diffusion models.
 Requires Python Version : 3.11.11 and Cuda Version : 11.8.
 Need to run it for more epochs.